Painswick Sienna Oak 80 x 350 x 20/6mm

 The Painswick Sienna floor comes in a length of 350mm and width of 80mm meaning the long, narrow boards will give the illusion of a bigger size in any room, accentuated by its light and rich hues.
 The subtle grandeur of the large herringbone design is sure to impress.
 In a rustic ABC grade, the knots and natural colour variation is highlighted beautifully.

-This flooring comes with a tongue and groove fitting method meaning it is able to be installed either as a floating floor, or through gluing or nailing methods.
+This flooring comes with a tongue and groove fitting method meaning it is able to be installed through gluing or nailing methods.
 See our detailed installation guides for more information.

 If you’re looking to install solid or engineered wood flooring by hand, here are a few things to bear in mind:Tongue and Groove vs Click

 Before you purchase your solid wood flooring, check which installation system it uses.
 There are two main types: ‘Tongue and Groove’ and ‘Click’.

 • Tongue and Groove is more traditional, ensuring dimensional stability and strength.
 Along one edge, a ‘tongue’ protrudes from the centre of the board, whilst on the other, an indented groove is cut into the wood.
 This allows each board to fit together securely.

 • Click installation is quick and hassle free.
 Like tongue and groove, click boards fit together, however, the click method allows the boards to lock into place, snapping together with a single movement.Floating

 Many fitters prefer floating their boards due to quick and easy installation.
 Floating does not require you to fix your flooring to a subfloor.
 Both click and tongue and groove planks can be fitted this way.

 Adhesive is applied to the groove for added stability, and underlay is fitted underneath the board.
 This cuts down on labour, whilst ensuring that your boards are comfortable and strong underfoot.Fixing